 Students who have missed a final exam for a valid reason can apply to the SEAO to write a deferred examination by submitting an Application for Deferring a Final Exam with supporting documentation.
-The application must be made within five days of the scheduled exam date or the application may be denied.
+The application must be made within five days of the scheduled exam.